Manuscript accepted on : 25-12-2023

 Group 7: Rutin (200 mg/L), Group 8: rGO (10 mg/L) + Rutin (200 mg/L).

-The control and treated groups’ H2O, rGO NPs and rutin were rehabilitated daily.
+The H2O, rGO NPs, and rutin administered to both the control and treated groups were rehabilitated daily.
 Each group was subjected to the same treatment mentioned above for 14 days.

 Behavioural analysis